Relational Concept Bottleneck Models: Appendix

 R-CBMs exploit the same concept encoder $g_i$, which corresponds to an MLP with 2 hidden layers of size $32/16/16$ followed by an output layer of size $6/7/3$ classes.
 Activation functions are LeakyReLu.
 The blackbox \textbf{feedforward} network is equivalent to the one of the CBM models.
 The blackbox \textbf{relational} model is a GCN with 2 layers of size 16.
 Node features for R-CBM models are initialized with the last embeddings of the GCN. \textbf{R-CMB Deep} task predictor exploits a 2 layer MLP with 1 hidden layers of size $32/16/16$ followed by an output layer of size $1$.
 Activation functions are LeakyReLu. \textbf{R-DCR} exploits, as $filter$ and $sign$ functions a linear layer of size $32/16/16$. \textbf{DeepStochLog} exploits the same concept encoder as neural predicate.
 It exploits also the pretraining using a GCN.
 As task predictor, it exploits a SDCG grammar implementing the rule $cite(v_1,v_2) \rightarrow class_i(v_1) \iff class_i(v_2)$.

-\subsection{Countries}
+\subsubsection{Countries}

-The DistMult Knowledge Graph Embeddings (KGE)~\cite{yang2014embedding} was used as BlackBox relational baseline for the Countries S1 and S2 datasets.
+The DistMult Knowledge Graph Embeddings (KGE)~\citep{yang2014embedding} was used as BlackBox relational baseline for the Countries S1 and S2 datasets.
 We varied the embedding sizes in the set $\{10, 20, 50, 100, 200, 300\}$ and selected the best results on the validation set.
 The DistMult KGE was used as a basic concept encoder for CMBs.
-The R-CBM linear computes the concepts via linear layer followed by the KGE output layer.
-The R-CBM Deep computes the concepts via an MLP with 2 hidden layers followed by a KGE output layer.
+The R-CBM-Linear computes the concepts via linear layer followed by the KGE output layer.
+The R-CBM-Deep computes the concepts via an MLP with 2 hidden layers followed by a KGE output layer.
 Activation functions are ReLu.

-\section{Experimental Details and Additional experiments}
+\subsection{Experimental Details and Additional experiments}

+All experiments have been carried out on a machine with a Intel i7 CPU, 128GB RAM.
+Running times for all experiments are within 1 hour, with the exception of the link prediction experiment on WN18RR, which took 14h:20m.

-\subsection{Training Hyperparameters}
+\subsubsection{Training Hyperparameters}

 In all synthetic tasks, we generate datasets with 3,000 samples and use a traditional 70\%-10\%-20\% random split for training, validation, and testing datasets, respectively.
 During training, we then set the weight of the concept loss to $\lambda = 0.1$ across all models.
-We then train all models for $3000$ epochs using full batching and a default Adam~\cite{kingma2014adam} optimizer with learning rate $10^{-4}$.
+We then train all models for $3000$ epochs using full batching and a default Adam~\citep{kingma2014adam} optimizer with learning rate $10^{-4}$.
+KGE experiments have used the Complex and Rotate KGE encoder and scorer function for $g_r,s$ in the Countries and WN18RR datasets, respectively.

-\subsection{Data Efficiency}
+\subsubsection{Data Efficiency}

 As explained in Section \ref{app:baselines_citation}, the relational CBMs exploits the features obtained by pretraining on a GNN on the same data split.
 Such pretraining is beneficial only in high-data settings (i.e. 100\%, 75\% and 50\%).
 On low data regime (i.e. 25\%), pretrained features are worse than original features.
 In these cases, we train the different baselines from scratch by using directly the low level features of the documents.